Test Garden at Fed Square

 The Test Garden places an emphasis on the naturalistic planting style of Laak Boorndap and importantly provides a fruitful testing ground for programming, research and conversations about climate change, biodiversity and ecology.

-Image credit: Hassell Studios
+Image credit: SARAH PANNELL

-Jac Semmler, Plant Practioner & Director, Super Bloom
+Jac Semmler, Plant Practioner & Director, SUPER BLOOM

 CULTIVATING LESSONS